Git and GitHub essentials for Docs

-As mentioned earlier, a project's default/master branch serves as the current version of content for the project.
-The content in the master branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
+As mentioned earlier, a project's default branch serves as the current version of content for the project.
+The content in the default branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
 Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).

 You can typically find a main

 articles directory off the root of the repository.
 The articles